Sections Of This Article:

 Another difference between art and design is whether the main focus is on aesthetics (with art) or functionality (with design).
 This is related to the previous part of the definition of art, but is somewhat different (since aesthetics is not necessarily the same as enjoyment, and can even be the opposite).
 For more on the meaning of aesthetics and how it relates to watches, see my blog post on aesthetic watches.

 While this focus on aesthetics often means beauty, this is not always the case, with artistic movements like Dadaism and Punk Rock deliberately choosing aesthetics which are not beautiful.
 Dadaism’s most famous artwork is “Fountain” by Marcel Duchamp, which is a standard urinal exhibited in an art gallery.
-Punk Rock also deliberately chooses not to be beautiful.
+Punk Rock also deliberately chooses to be the opposite of beautiful.

 Art, like beauty is, to some degree at least, in the eye of the beholder.
-Or to put it another way, while there are some generally agreed differences between beauty and ugliness, aesthetics also includes a significant degree of personal taste.
+Or to put it another way, while there are some generally agreed differences between beauty and ugliness, aesthetics also includes a significant degree of personal taste (as well as cultural influences).

-Watchmakers have, for most of their history, seen themselves as mechanical engineers, rooted in functionality, unlike the artisans who made fine jewelry.
+Watchmakers have, for most of their history, seen themselves as mechanical engineers, rooted in functionality, unlike the artisans who made fine jewellery (although there is some cross-over).

 In horology, there are watches considered by some writers to be “anti-aesthetic”, like the Ochs Und Junior watches with surfaces that celebrate the marks made by the machining process.
-Holthinrichs watches have a similar choice, proudly showing their 3D printed textures on some parts of their watches:
+Holthinrichs watches have a similar choice, proudly showing their 3D printed textures on some parts of their watches (as most of our own UnconstrainedTime watches will):

-To me, these are examples of watches with an art jewelry influence, because, unlike the fine jewelry focus on smooth polished surfaces, these timepieces align with art jewelry which often uses rough, complex, organic, fractal, or broken surfaces (as well as similarly complex forms).
+To me, these are examples of watches with an art jewellery influence, because, unlike the fine jewellery focus on smooth polished surfaces, these timepieces align with art jewellery which often uses rough, complex, organic, fractal, or broken surfaces (as well as similarly complex forms).

 A watch can be art even if it has a function, if most of the focus is on the aesthetic.
 The converse is also relevant . . . some watches now have no timekeeping function, like the Haldimann H9 (below), but that doesn’t automatically make them art.